 Dean Tucker talks about how “Our season concludes with the DION USSSA National Championships, so we compress several races in a seven or eight-week time span.
-I have to rely on the students to train as efficiently as they can over the month-long holiday break as their training can result in solid performances during the seven-week season.
-These kids are young, so we frequently seek out races on both Saturday and Sunday so they can race in two different locations on back to back days.
-This requires that they learn to properly rehydrate, pack sufficient dry clothes, to learn the value of a boot dryer, seek proper sleep, and to learn to train efficiently.
+I have to rely on the students to train as efficiently as they can over the month-long holiday break.
+[T]heir training [during break] can result in solid performances during the seven-week season.
+These kids are young, so we frequently seek out races on both Saturday and Sunday.
+So they can race in two different locations on back to back days.
+This requires that they learn to properly rehydrate, [and] pack sufficient dry clothes.
+[They] learn the value of a boot dryer, seek proper sleep, and learn to train efficiently”.

 Sign Up For A Snowshoe Race

 Dean Tucker’s advice, “Go to a snowshoe race, pay the entry fee, and rent a pair of loaners for the event.
 Talk to your fellow athletes before and after the event, and share contact information.
 There are plenty of snowshoe manufacturers making good training and racing snowshoes, and the snowshoe world is quite friendly.
 Try on several models before buying a pair.
-Before long you may have two or three pair, with each model servicing specific conditions like packed trails, icy conditions, or powder snow.”
+Before long you may have two or three pairs.
+[E]ach model [will be] servicing specific conditions like packed trails, icy conditions, or powder snow.”

 Scott and Sarah Gall own The Runner’s Flat in Cedar Falls, Iowa.
 Scott won the 2015 USSSA National Championship raced in Eau Claire, Wisconsin.
 Both have earned spots on the US Snowshoe National Teams.
 Scott said, “I find that as long as the grass is covered completely, snowshoeing is a fun adventure.
 And thinking of snowshoeing as an adventure is a great way for persons to enter the sport with enjoyment and confidence.